Despite the name, the long-term effects of mild traumatic brain injury can be anything but mild.

 A mild TBI is defined as a closed head injury resulting in a loss of consciousness and/or disorientation lasting less than 30 minutes.
 Concussions are the most common types of these injuries.

-In the past, a mild traumatic brain injury such as a concussion was treated as relatively minor, and most people assumed these injuries had very few lasting consequences.
-However, many doctors are starting to take mild TBIs more seriously and recognize that even small concussions can have a long-term effect on patients.
+In the past, most people assumed these injuries had very few lasting consequences.
+However, many doctors are starting to take mild TBIs more seriously.
+They now recognize that even small concussions can have a long-term effect on patients.

 Does Mild TBI Create Side Effects?